 Mobile banking security in France

 There have been fears over just how safe and secure mobile banking is.
-In France, despite the growth of mobile banking, studies have shown that levels of trust remain lower than with traditional banking, with issues including data protection, transaction safety and encryption.
+In France, despite the growth of mobile banking, studies show that levels of trust remain lower than with traditional banking, with issues including data protection, transaction safety, and encryption.